nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 #### Renderer Process (Main App)

 You can debug the renderer process using [Vue Devtools](https://github.com/vuejs/vue-devtools).
-To install them, follow [Electron's documentation here](https://electronjs.org/docs/tutorial/devtools-extension).
+Vue Devtools are automatically installed for you (powered by [electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer)).

 #### Main Process (Background File)